BearCloud/bearchat/backend/auth-service/api/README-api.go.md

 ### `resetPassword`

 Resetting the password is similar to `verify` except instead of checking for a matching verification token, you must check for a matching password reset token.
 When the matching password token is found, the old password should be overwritten with the new password.

+### Hashing Passwords

+Storing passwords in cleartext is a very bad idea because a database breach or a malacious database access leaks the passwords of your entire userbase.
+Thus, it is advised to hash the password using a cryptographic hash function.
+CS161 will go more in depth, but hashing the password means that even if an attacker manages full database access, it is infeasible to find the password of any account.
+This is because cryptographic hash functions are difficult to invert; that is, given an output, it is difficult to find any input which maps to that output without bruteforce.

+In this project, these cryptographic hash functions are already implemented for you in the library `bcrypt`.
+The documentation for this library can be found here: https://godoc.org/golang.org/x/crypto/bcrypt.

+In general, it is not feasible to invert the result of a hash function.
+Therefore, in order to determine whether or not a cleartext password matches a hash, one must hash the cleartext password and then check for equality.

+`bcrypt` also includes a `cost` field in its hash function.
+This re-hashes the password `2^{cost}` times.
+For example, if `cost = 10` then the password will be hashed, and hashed, and hashed again 1024 times.
+A high cost function makes bruteforcing passwords more annoying, but also makes password verification slower.
+In this project, you can select any cost, but we recommend using the default cost `bcrypt.DefaultCost`.